IHCantabraba/BBDD_CRUD/README.md

 ## Populating BBDD

-1. npde index.js will call dataSeed fuction to populate the BBDD./n Each mountain will have in "concejo" key the complete schema info of concejo
+1. node index.js will call dataSeed fuction to populate the BBDD.
+   Each mountain will have in "concejo" key the complete schema info of concejo

 ## Controllers